deliveroo/deliveroo.engineering/_posts/2017-05-12-how-to-un-rickroll-yourself.md

 1. Leaving your laptop unlocked is discouraged by a culture of jovial shaming.
 2. People are smart and creative.

-So yesterday I return to my workstation to see my unlocked desktop staring back at me.  🤦‍♂️
+Yesterday I return to my workstation to see my unlocked desktop staring back at me.  🤦‍♂️

 I quickly scan though our company slack to assess the damage and find a 'i ❤️ Android' post and a new Android Emoji on my profile (I am an iOS Developer).
 However, I think I got away lightly.
 I keep my new slack emoji as a reminder to lock my laptop.

 A few hours later a tab pops open on chrome and Rick Astley starts singing at me.
 I realise I am the victim of a much more sophisticated prank.

-I had being playing around with a feature to share a restaurant menu on iOS over bluetooth.
-I had found it happens without a prompt sometimes.
+I had being playing around with a feature to share a link to a restaurant menu over bluetooth.
+It happens without a prompt sometimes.
 I'm not sure exactly how they have done it, but I am quite tired so, I just disable bluetooth and go home.

-The next day it happens again.
+The next day I am browsing JIRA and it happens again.
 I am much more alert and up for a challenge.

 First, I check my chrome extensions.
 Everything looks normal, but I check the author of each extension to make sure that the rickroll is not [masquerading as google docs](http://www.popsci.com/massive-phishing-scheme-just-hijacked-gmail-accounts-by-disguising-itself-as-shared-google-doc).